Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction/text-extraction-with-advanced-parser.md

 - `FEATURE_ENABLE_AZURE_DOCUMENT_INTELLIGENCE_ORG_WHITELIST`:
     - This variable should be set to a comma-separated list of organization IDs for which the feature should be enabled.
 For example: `FEATURE_ENABLE_AZURE_DOCUMENT_INTELLIGENCE_ORG_WHITELIST: "org1,org2,org3"`.
     - If the feature should be enabled for all organizations, the value can be set to `"*"`.
 - `AZURE_DOCUMENT_INTELLIGENCE_ENDPOINT`.
 The endpoint URL for the Azure AI Document Intelligence service.
-To copy the URL, go to the Azure portal, on the left-side menu, select **Resource Management > Key and Endpoint**.
+To copy the URL, go to the Azure portal.
+On the left-side menu, select **Resource Management > Key and Endpoint**.
 Copy the endpoint URL from the **Endpoint** field.
-For more information, read the [Azure](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/sdk-overview-v4-0?view=doc-intel-4.0.0&tabs=csharp#use-an-azure-active-directory-azure-ad-token-credential) documentation.
+For more information, read the [Azure](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/create-document-intelligence-resource?view=doc-intel-4.0.0#get-endpoint-url-and-keys) documentation.
 - `AZURE_DOCUMENT_INTELLIGENCE_APIKEY`.
 Your API key for the Azure AI Document Intelligence service.
-To copy the key, go to the Azure portal, on the left-side menu, select **Resource Management > Key and Endpoint**.
+To copy the key, go to the Azure portal.
+On the left-side menu, select **Resource Management > Key and Endpoint**.
 Copy the key from the **Key** field.
-For more information, read the [Azure](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/sdk-overview-v4-0?view=doc-intel-4.0.0&tabs=csharp#use-an-azure-active-directory-azure-ad-token-credential) documentation.
+For more information, read the [Azure](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/create-document-intelligence-resource?view=doc-intel-4.0.0#get-endpoint-url-and-keys) documentation.

 ## How to Use